networknext/next/docs/portal_user_guide.md

 ## 5. Relays page

 Relays are software routers that traffic is passed through when Network Next performs acceleration.
 The system is only as good as your relay fleet.
-A typical production relay fleet will have at least 10 relays in each major city of different providers, to get a variety of different networks and ISP connections.
+A typical production relay fleet will have at least 10 relays in each major city from different providers, to get a variety networks and ISP connections.

 The list of relays is shown under the "Relays" item in the top menu: